marcus-alicia/ProxCP/README.md

 <br><br>

 ## 🖥️ How does it work?
 Its actually not too complicated. <a href="https://github.com/marcus-alicia/ProxCP/blob/main/web/lilib/proxcp_lilib_c.php">this file</a> contains the config.
 We were able to decrypt that.
-As you can see, it points to my license server, which just returns a valid check for whatever license you throw at it ❤️
+As you can see, it points to my license server, which just returns a valid check for whatever license you throw at it ❤️ Simply replace that file on your install with ours, and thats it.

 If you dont like using my server, feel free to check the `server` branch here.
 It has the code you need to run.
 <br><br>